 Since the UN Declaration was adopted in 2007 a large body of information on this topic has been developed.
 Type into your search engine: Doctrine of Discovery or United Nations Declaration on the Rights of Indigenous Peoples.

-How can we help end this injustice to Indigenous Peoples
+How can we help end this injustice to Indigenous Peoples?

 There is a need for Catholic Groups willing to make statements:

-- of support for the Rights of Indigenous Peoples and repudiation of the Doctrine of Discovery.
+- Of support for the Rights of Indigenous Peoples and repudiation of the Doctrine of Discovery.
 (The Papal Nuncio, Vatican Representative at the UN, has claimed that the Doctrine is ancient history and no longer relevant.)

-- calling on the United States Senate to enact the legislation that will make the UN Declaration on the Rights of Indigenous Peoples the law of the land.
+- Calling on the United States Senate to enact the legislation that will make the UN Declaration on the Rights of Indigenous Peoples the law of the land.

-Share your concerns with your two senators.
+Share your concerns with your senators.